Application Dependencies Dashboard Tool

 • If a Creator cannot view certain data, it typically indicates that they do not have access to the workspace containing the relevant module.

-To access the Application Dependencies Dashboard tool, navigate to your environment, click on Resources, and select UDLC Toolkit:
+To access the Application Dependencies Dashboard tool, navigate to your environment, click Resources, and select UDLC Toolkit:

 A static image displaying the Resources section of the UDesigner to access the UDLC Toolkit.

-Under the Plan and Design section of the UDLC Toolkit, locate the Application Dependencies tool and click on the Use this tool button:
+Under the Plan and Design section of the UDLC Toolkit, locate the Application Dependencies tool and click the Use this tool button:

 A static image displaying the Application Dependencies tool's Use this tool button in the UDLC Toolkit.